 The Salisbury steaks are firm and meaty with the perfect blend of spices and seasonings.
 Topped with the mushroom gravy it’s truly spectacular!

 Serve with a side of green beans and green salad, and you’ve got a complete dinner in minutes!

 I love that his main course is made in one pot!
 It’s one of my favorite features of the Instant Pot.
 It’s multiple cooking functions allowing you to cook an entire main course in one pot.

 This is an AWESOME cooking tool for all you busy Mom’s.
 I have the 6 quart pot with 16 functions.
 It’s the perfect size for our Nest!
 I’m so excited to create more delicious recipes for you to try with your Instant pot.

 Don’t panic!
-I’m not going 100% Instant Pot on this site…anymore than I’m 100% slow cooker.
-With that said every recipe can adjusted to work without an instant pot.
+I’m not going 100% Instant Pot on this site…any more than I’m 100% slow cooker.
+With that said every recipe can be adjusted to work without an instant pot.
 It will just take more time.

 This recipe is no exception.
 If you don’t own an Instant Pot… Sauté your beef patties in a skillet on the stove top until cooked completely through.
 Remove steaks, and add your mushrooms, onions and garlic.
 Sauté until tender.
 Add beef broth mixture and bring to a low boil.
 Add corn starch mixture while stirring, continue to stir until thick and beef broth is clear.

 I hope you enjoy making this recipe as much as I did creating it!
 I’m having so much fun with my new toy!
 I kinda want to kick myself for waiting so long to join the throngs of you who are already living in Instant Pot land!